VeronikaSedlackova/UpdateCSV_BankEntries/README.md

 <br>

 ## Final check
-- When converting the file from XLSX to CSV or in the different direction it can happens that Umlaute are converted into replacement characters
+- When converting the file from XLSX to CSV or in the different direction it can happens that umlaute are converted into replacement characters.
+You can use [this file](https://github.com/VeronikaSedlackova/Converter-for-wrong-formatted-Umlaute) to get back the right umlaute